mathishp33/converging-lens-schematics/README.md

 # converging-lens-schematics
-enter data and see a schematics and other information about converging lens. execute the file widget.py requirements : pygame, pickle
+Enter data and see a schematics and other information about converging lens.
+Execute the file widget.py .
+Requirements : pygame, pickle .